exonum/exonum-doc/src/advanced/consensus/consensus.md

 **Example.** A request is sent if the node receives a consensus message from a height greater than the local height.
-The peer is supposed to respond with a message that contains transactions in an accepted block, together with a proof that the block is indeed accepted (i.e., precommits of +2/3 validators corresponding to the block).
+The peer is supposed to respond with a message that contains transactions in an accepted block, together with a proof that the block is indeed accepted (i.e., precommits of +2/3 validators).

 There are requests for all consensus messages: proposals, prevotes, and precommits.
 As consensus messages are authenticated with digital signatures, they can be sent